brandonprry/gray_hat_csharp_code/README.md

 Chapter 2
 --
 In chapter two, we are introduced to the HTTP library used to communicate with web servers in order to write small HTTP request fuzzers looking for XSS and SQL injection in a variety of different data types.
+We also write exploits for two types of SQL injection techniques; UNION and boolean-based.

 Chapter 3
 --